Reduce Your Credit Card Decline Rate WITHOUT Seeing a Surge in Fraud Attempts

 Every declined credit card transaction represents more than a lost sale.
 It’s a lost opportunity to build a positive relationship with a customer.

-Card declines can really put a damper on that process and severely impact your customer experience.
+Card declines can really impact your customer experience, putting more barriers between you and your buyers.
 That’s why it’s important to keep track of each decline and take steps to try and prevent them.

 Do you know your credit card decline rate?
 What does it say about your business, and what can you do to bring that number down?
 Let’s find out.